hip911/api-gateway-secure-pet-store/workshop/README.md

     ./aws-api-import.sh --create /path/to/secure-pet-store/src/main/resources/swagger.yaml --region eu-west-1

+If you are running on the CLI instance you can run the following commands to run the import tool via Docker:

+    docker build -t swagger-importer .

+    docker run -v /home/ec2-user/api-gateway-secure-pet-store:/app swagger-importer -c /app/src/main/resources/swagger.yaml --region eu-west-1

 10\.
 Now go into the AWS Management Console and select the API Gateway service.
-You should see an API called "".
+You should see an API called **API Gateway Secure Pet Store**.
+Select the API and click the button **Deploy API**.
+Create a new Deployment Stage (e.g. Prod) and description and deploy the API.
+You should now see the endpoint URL created for the stage.

 11\.
 The final step we need to do is to generate an SDK for JavaScript so that our web application can invoke the API Endpoint for the Pet Store application.
+From the same AWS Management Console, select the API endpoint **API Gateway Secure Pet Store** and the stage created previously.
+Select the tab named **SDK Generation** and select the platform **JavaScript** and download the zip file.
+Extract the zip file locally and run the following commands to copy the API Gateway client to the S3 website bucket.

+    aws s3 cp apiGateway-js-sdk/apigClient.js s3://<S3BucketForWebsiteContent>/apiGateway-js-sdk/apigClient.js

+Note: you can get the S3 bucket name from the CloudFormation output parameter named **S3BucketForWebsiteContent**.

 * * *
-Â